Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Tensor Neural Networks and their Frequency Principle

 \textbf{TT decomposition} represents a high-dimensional tensor as a sequence of low-dimensional tensors (cores) connected in a chain-like structure, hence the name "train" \cite{oseledets2011tensor}.
 For a multivariate function $u(x_1,x_2,\dots,x_d)$, the functional TT decomposition is expressed as:

 where $\times_1$ denotes the contracted product, and each core is given by $\mathbf{A}_j(x_j):=(u_{j,\,\alpha_1,\,\alpha_2}(x_j))\in \mathbb{R}^{r_{j-1}\times r_j}$. {The multi-TT ranks are $r_0, \ r_1, \dots, r_d$ with $r_0=r_d=1$.
 The contracted product $\times_1$ refers to the contraction of the last index of the first core tensor with the first index of the second core tensor.} In contrast to the CP decomposition, the TT decomposition establishes explicit connections between the tensors associated with adjacent dimensions, improving numerical stability and expressiveness.
-This decomposition \eqref{tt_eq} can be effectively integrated into the TNNs-based PINNs framework, as illustrated in Figure~\ref{tnn_tt}, resulting in the TT-PINNs architecture.
+This decomposition \eqref{tt_eq} can also be effectively integrated into the TNN-based PINN framework, as illustrated in Figure~\ref{tnn_tt}, resulting in the TT-PINN architecture.

 Tensor product decomposition has been widely used to construct low-rank approximations of operators and functions \cite{jin2022mionet, wang2022tensor, wang2024solving, vemuri2025functional}.
 In particular, \cite{vemuri2025functional} introduces a class of architectures known as TNNs, which take advantage of the expressive efficiency of low-rank tensor formats to approximate high-dimensional functions with reduced parameter complexity.
 This makes TNNs especially well-suited for solving high-dimensional PDEs that exhibit low-rank structures.
 Notably, TNNs have demonstrated significant advantages in capturing key features of high-dimensional solutions and in mitigating the curse of dimensionality, which often arises in high-dimensional integration and function approximation tasks \cite{wang2022tensor, wang2024solving}.
 However, their performance in addressing high-dimensional PDEs with significant high-frequency components remains largely unexplored, an issue that will be thoroughly investigated in this work.